ple1n/awesome/philosophy2.md

 > Tribute to Kafka.

+- The overwhelming policies based on overacrhing conceptions, generalizations.
+- The lack of nuance in institutions
+- The attack of institutions themselves
+- The laziness of institutions, their voter base, the masses
+- The ubiquity of outliers
+- The violence against outliers
+- The outliers are the minority of minority.
+- The outliers upset the status quo.
+- The outliers wreck apart the common morality with their bizarre experiences in life.
+- The outliers are not vocal.
+They are, Kafkaesque.
+- The minority is vocal.
+The minority is drama.
+- The outliers are neverending.
+For any bold claim about a generalization you want to make, the outliers exist, and they are defiant.
+They wreck your logic apart.
+- The hypocrisy of all of that.
+- The minority gains recognition, and become the norm itself.
+They enjoy the privilege, become entitled, and get utterly surprised when a pushback happens.
+The outliers, however, are never ending.
+- The outliers are a manifest of dialectic itself, and humans shall, reason, and accept the process.
+- The one person who betrayed his own race
+- The one person who betrayed his own gender
+- The one person who betrayed his own 'queer community'
+- The outlier continues.
+- I am affiliated with nothing.

 There has always been a strange feeling in countless encounters in my life, the moment I was misunderstood, the moment when I was left alone, estranged.
 The feeling stayed through my life until I gradually started to put it into words.
 There is not a single instance of such feeling, or situation that is worth noting down here.
 Nor is it worth sharing with others, because they are doomed to be not understood, *Kafkaesque*.
 I always believed, however, the true answer to human compassion is through reason, not emotions, with the all-encompassing sweeping generalizations.

 The concept of pain was a good one, capturing a huge range of negative feelings.
 Then, here comes the *estrangement*, or being an outlier, which I use due to its mathematical undertone.
 The *estrangement* is perhaps even worse than pain, which is perhaps just dull and bland.